gitlabhq/gitlabhq/doc/ci/yaml/README.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/53903) in GitLab 11.7.

-To include files from another private project under the same GitLab instance, use `include:file`.
-This file is referenced with full paths relative to the root directory (`/`).
+To include files from another private project on the same GitLab instance, use `include:file`.
+You can use `include:file` in combination with `include:project` only.

+The included file is referenced with a full path, relative to the root directory (`/`).
 For example:

 ```yaml
 include: